maikolachi/optimal-dazzle/README.md

 # Optimal Dazzle
 Implements a look ahead search against the Seat Geek API.
+Open the Xcode project in the Sources directory and run it in the simmulator.

 `HOPE ALL ERRORS HAVE BEEN REMOVED - IF NOT THEY ARE MINOR ONES :)`

+**iPhone version supports only the Portrait view for now**

 ## Details